ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 |NFS.MaxQueueDepth|	64 |

-### Updating advanced configuration parameters on ESXi 5.x host by using the CLI:
+### Updating advanced configuration parameters on ESXi 5.x host by using the CLI

 The following examples use the CLI to set the advanced configuration parameters, and then, check them.
 The `esxcfg-advcfg` tool that is used in the examples can be found in the `/usr/sbin` directory on the ESXi 5.x hosts.